What is Rocket Money?

 Is Rocket Money FDIC-insured?

-Yes, Rocket Money smart savings accounts are FDIC-insured through NBKC and bank partners of Synapse.
+Yes, Rocket Money smart savings accounts are FDIC-insured through NBKC bank and partners of Synapse.
 These accounts offer you opportunities to automatically put money into savings at your preferred intervals.
 The standard FDIC insurance coverage limit is typically $250,000 per owner per savings account.

 Rocket Money review: bottom line

 In my experience, Rocket Money is one of the best all-in-one apps for taking control of your finances.
-Whether you need to reign in subscriptions, cut costs through bill negotiations, or simply understand your spending patterns, Rocket Money has the tools.
+Whether you need to rein in subscriptions, cut costs through bill negotiations, or simply understand your spending patterns, Rocket Money has the tools.

 The credit monitoring and budgeting features are hugely valuable too.
 While there is a free version, I'd recommend the paid premium plan to unlock powerful automations like savings transfers and net worth tracking.